SteeltoeOSS/Documentation/api/v2/management/heapdump.md

-### Heap Dump
+# Heap Dump

-The Steeltoe Heap dump endpoint can be used to generate and download a mini-dump of your application.
+The Steeltoe heap dump endpoint can be used to generate and download a mini-dump of your application.
 The mini-dump can then be read into Visual Studio for analysis.

 >NOTE: At this time, dumps are only possible on the Windows operating system.
 When integrating with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html), you will not have the ability to obtain dumps from apps running on Linux cells.
 Also, the heap dump filename used by the Pivotal Apps Manager ends with the `.hprof` extension instead of the usual `.dmp` extension.
 This may cause problems when opening the dump with Visual Studio or some other diagnostic tool.
 As a workaround, you can rename the file to use the `.dmp` extension.

-#### Configure Settings
+## Configure Settings

 The following table describes the settings that you can apply to the endpoint: